metablaster/WindowsFirewallRuleset/Readme/Remote.md

 ### Disable-PSRemoting

-- Changes the security descriptor of all session configurations to block remote access.
+Changes the security descriptor of all session configurations to block remote access

 - Adds the `Network_Deny_All`

 Will **not** undo the following: